 This skill will ground you as you assess yourself.

 Working with a Houston Montrose therapist is a proven path toward unearthing why lies beneath the rumination and worry.
 We all could use a hand when it comes to identifying patterns that sabotage our own success.

 When caught in the throes of overthinking, we may really need a guiding hand.

 Weekly counseling sessions serve as a safe space to explore the elements that brought you to where you are right now.
 We do not develop a skewed self-image alone.
 Many others play a role.

 In turn, we do not recalibrate that self-image alone.
 Seeking out a professional guide is always a more than “good enough” choice.

-At Eddins Counseling Group, we have qualified therapists that can help you learn to speak to yourself compassionately and get the most from life.
+At Eddins Counseling Group, we have qualified Sugar Land therapists that can help you learn to speak to yourself compassionately and get the most from life.
 Call us at 832-559-2622 or book an appointment online.

 If you’re ready to take the next step to stop overthinking, contact one of our counselors for help.
 Our therapists in Houston, TX can help you get started.